stevengharris/MarkupEditor/README.md

 ### History

-#### *NOT RELEASED YET, work in `main`*
+#### Version 0.4.0

-I consider `main` to be (nearly) feature complete.
+I consider this release to be feature complete with the exception of some remaining UX problems on touch devices.
 If you were consuming earlier versions, you may encounter breaking changes, but I wanted to get those done before Beta.
 For example, the MarkupWebView previously was a UIViewRepresentable of the MarkupWKWebView.
 It has been eliminated in favor of a SwiftUI MarkupEditorView and a separate MarkupWKWebViewRepresentable.

 The major drivers of the pre-Beta work have been usability and proper support for touch devices.
 This release also completely eliminates any need for a user to know about the SubToolbar, which previous versions surfaced because of the need to overlay it on the MarkupWKWebView.
 This release includes a new MarkupEditorView and MarkupEditorUIView for SwiftUI and UIKit respectively.
 These Views/UIViews lay out and manage the MarkupToolbar and (new) MarkupToolbarUIView, providing a simpler end-user experience when you just want to drop in a View/UIView.
 There are lots of other improvements and features as outlined below.